 Computer Science is the systematic study of computing systems and computation.
-The body of knowledge contains the theoretical foundation for understanding computing systems, design methodology, algorithms, and software and hardware tools, as well as application development in a variety of different areas.
+The body of knowledge contains the theoretical foundation for understanding computing systems, design methodology, algorithms, and software and hardware tools.

-Our corriculum covers a wide range of areas, including:
+The programs at Cal State Fullerton cover a wide range of areas, including:

 - multimedia and digital game technologies,

-- Internet and enterprise computing,
+- · Internet and enterprise computing,

-- wireless and mobile computing,
+- · wireless and mobile computing,

-- databases and data mining,
+- · databases and data mining,

-- computer security,
+- · computer security,

-- software engineering, and
+- · software engineering, and

 - computational bioinformatics.

 Computer Science prepares graduates for rewarding careers in all areas of business, government, education and industry.
 These organizations, large and small, need computer professionals to address their needs with specific programs and systems.
 Computer science professionals tackle complicated problems and create computer solutions to solve them, devising new ways to use computers.
-Computer Science has advanced to almost every aspect of society and developed services to make life better.